moiamond/rtsp2h5-demo/README.md

 URL: `http://{SERVER IP}:9000/app/viewer.html`

 Server side:
-* Use python to host a web server
+* Use Python to host a web server
-* Use nodejs to response resuqsted RTSP stream to Fragmented mp4
+* Use Nodejs to response requested RTSP stream to Fragmented mp4

 Client side:
 * Use native video tag to playback Fragmented mp4